Probus, Cornwall: Culture

 The Hawkins Arms, a St Austell Brewery house, is an 18th-century pub located on Fore Street.
 The Comrades Club is a members' club situated on The Square.

 The Probus Parish Players, formed in 1991, holds an annual pantomime in the Village Hall.

 Probus has a Probus Club, the Probus Club of Probus, Probus.

 County Demonstration Garden

 The County Demonstration Garden and Arboretum (six and a half acres) formerly belonged to the Trewithen estate.
 It was established by the County Horticultural Adviser to show what can be done in a small Cornish garden.
 There were a variety of gardens: for acid and limey soils, labour-saving gardens, patio gardens, shrubs for walls and plots for fruit and vegetables.
 Another part of the site had plants which originated in Cornish gardens such as Camellia 'J. C. Williams' and Ceanothus 'Trewithen Blue' and a series of plants arranged chronologically by date of introduction.
 The Garden closed in 2004 and the land used for a garden centre development.

 Sports and recreation

 Probus has a King George's Field, a memorial to King George V.

+Cornish wrestling

+There have been Cornish wrestling tournaments for prizes held in Probus throughout at least the last 300 years.
+Tournaments have been held in a field adjoining the Cornish Mount Inn, the Green and at Probus College grounds.

+Absalom Bennetts from Probus is described as having won well over 42 gold laced hats during the 18th century.
+He also won the Probus tournament seven years running.